UNStats/gender_data_portal/metadata_md/II_2__I40470f13__metadata.md

 ## Treatment of missing values

 ---

-## Data availability and assessment of countries’ capacity
+## Data availability and assessment of countriesï¿½ capacity

 ---

 ## Expected time of release

 ---

 ## Data source

 Data and metadata were extracted from UNESCO Institute for Statistics on 26 July 2021.
 For more information, please go to the following: [http://data.uis.unesco.org/](http://data.uis.unesco.org/)

 ---